danceyoung/react-native-selectmultiple-button/README.md

 # React Native SelectMultiple Button

-This library is a button (or a grouped buttons) supporting multiple or radio selection by building with React Native
+This library is a button (or a grouped buttons) supporting multiple or radio selection by building with React Native. https://github.com/danceyoung/selectmultiplebuttons for Swift.

 You can specify any **Layout** and **Style** for container view,button view and text through `View Style Props`, `Layout Props` and `Text Style Props` supporting by React Native